Honey Mitchell: Reception of Down's syndrome storyline

 The episodes received criticism for inaccuracy.
 Sue Jacob, a teacher at the Royal College of Midwives (RCM), said EastEnders presented a "poor picture of midwifery practice".
 During Janet's birth, Honey was refused an epidural while in pain, and later she was told that her baby had Down's syndrome alone, without her partner or family there to support her.
 Jacob commented, "Women are vulnerable after giving birth and they need support systems in place [...]
 The person caring for her is repeatedly referred to as a nurse in the episode but there is no way that a nurse would be in charge after birth.
 The midwife would also have been open and honest and said 'We need to get the baby checked out and we will get your partner' [...]
 What the soaps do is set scenes which prompt people to talk about things which are affecting their lives.
 We are concerned people will wrongly think this Down's syndrome story shows what really happens, and that if you have a problem there is no one there to support you.
 Showing something like this is not helpful."
-Furthermore, Jacob noted that Honey was left alone for a long time to worry about the baby, which appeared rigid, and not floppy, as Down's syndrome babies do.
+Furthermore, Jacob noted that Honey was left alone for a long time to worry about the baby, which appeared rigid, and not floppy, as babies with Down's Syndrome do.
 In Jacob's opinion, a midwife would have been repeatedly in and out of the room to check on the mother.
 Additionally, one episode showed a health visitor reprimanding Honey for refusing Down's syndrome screening and Karen Reay, director of the Community Practitioners' and Health Visitors' Association called the episode "insensitive and patronising".
 She added that the episode contained "glaring anomalies", giving new mothers a "fictitious and misleading" view of health visitors, which could "damage relationships with health professionals".